rkitover/windows-dev-guide/README.md

 ```
 .

-This is needed for git to work correctly with native vim.
+This is needed for git to work correctly with native vim/neovim.

 Some suggestions for your `~/.vimrc`: